 Another thing I love about Ayurveda is how it addresses our connection to Spirit.
 Allopathy seems dry in comparison to the holistic healing traditions of the East that are steeped in prayer and meditation.

 Connection with Spirit is essential for complete health.
 Treating the body-mind without addressing Spirit leaves us dry, and often unhappy.
 Connection with Spirit helps us to realize our place in the Universe beyond time and space.

 Take charge of your health today.
 Don’t wait until something breaks.
 See an Ayurvedic practitioner and discover your dosha (body-mind type).
-You will be then be prescribed a lifetime of better health: Svasthavritta — Ayurvedic essentials for staying healthy: right food, right exercise, right herbs, right sleep and right actions.
+You will then be prescribed a lifetime of better health: Svasthavritta — Ayurvedic essentials for staying healthy: right food, right exercise, right herbs, right sleep, and right actions.

 Ayurveda is not about the “quick fix” or taking pills.
 Ayurveda is about discovering the root causes of disease, then treating it.
-Root causes may be related to a toxic diet, a dysfunctional relationship, stress at work, or repetitive thoughts.
-Yoga, Ayurveda and a contemplative lifestyle, including self-inquiry, are the keys to success.
+Root causes may be related to a toxic diet, a dysfunctional relationship, stressful work, or repetitive thoughts.
+Yoga, Ayurveda, and a contemplative lifestyle, including self-inquiry, are the keys to success.